jameskelly33/milestone-project-1/README.md

 ### Code

-[Bootstrap 4](https://getbootstrap.com/)  grid system a was used to make the site responsive and the class library was used for card deck, contact form and faq accordion components and general styling.
+* *Bootstrap 4](https://getbootstrap.com/)  grid system a was used to make the site responsive and the class library was used for card deck, contact form and faq accordion components and general styling.

-The dropdown list of nationalities in the contact form came from this [github gist post](https://gist.github.com/didats/8154290)
+* The dropdown list of nationalities in the contact form came from this [github gist post](https://gist.github.com/didats/8154290)

-The dropdown list of languages in the contact form came from this [stack overflow post](https://stackoverflow.com/questions/38909766/list-of-all-country-languages-for-dropdown-select-menu-html-form)
+* The dropdown list of languages in the contact form came from this [stack overflow post](https://stackoverflow.com/questions/38909766/list-of-all-country-languages-for-dropdown-select-menu-html-form)

-The background linear-gradient colour of the footer was created by uploading the hero image to this [CSS Gradient Generator] (https://cssgradient.io/)
+* The background linear-gradient colour of the footer was created by uploading the hero image to this [CSS Gradient Generator](https://cssgradient.io/)

-The flag icons for the student testimonials were imported from this [library] (https://github.com/lipis/flag-icon-css)
+* The flag icons for the student testimonials were imported from this [library](https://github.com/lipis/flag-icon-css)

-The Plus/ Minus icons on for the Bootstrap FAQ accordion was adapted from this [codepen] (https://codepen.io/kamelagandhi/pen/WjOpVY)
+* The Plus/ Minus icons on for the Bootstrap FAQ accordion was adapted from this [codepen](https://codepen.io/kamelagandhi/pen/WjOpVY)

-The sticky footer code was adapted from this [youtube video](https://www.youtube.com/watch?v=qlCIXXhSX6Y&t=385s&ab_channel=DaniKrossing)
+* The code for the footer was taken from this [article](https://dev.to/niorad/keeping-the-footer-at-the-bottom-with-css-grid-15mf)